 During his free time, John has participated in multiple lionfish tournaments over the years.
 In 2016 and 2018, he won the Florida Fish and Wildlife Conservation Commission Lionfish Challenge.
 As of late, Team Florida Man has won the Lionfish World Championship located in Destin, Florida 3 years consecutively.
 John is very passionate about removing this invasive species from the reefs, and continues to help bring awareness to this issue.

-Living in the Florida region known as “Cave Country” has also enabled John to continue his passion for cave diving, and also venture into the realm of closed circuit rebreathers.
-John has over 8 years of experience on the Dive Rite O2ptima, many hours of which have been spent in Florida’s vast underwater aquafer.
+Living in the Florida region known as “Cave Country” has also enabled John to continue his passion for cave diving, and venture into the realm of closed circuit rebreathers.
+John has over 8 years of experience on the Dive Rite O2ptima, many hours of which have been spent in Florida’s vast aquifer.